bbc/bug/docs/pages/installation/upgrading.md

 ## Web Interface

 You're BUG should automatically check for updates.
-You can see if any are availible and update by going to the `settings` page and then `Software Updates`.
+You can see if any are available and update by going to the `settings` page and then `Software Updates`.
 Click the `Check for Updates` button followed by `Update` and BUG should update automatically!

 ## Command Line